CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/question-backend-service/README.md

   | `answer` | `string` | No | The model or reference answer to the question. |
   | `codeSnippets` | `array` | No | Code examples in different languages, each containing `lang`, `langSlug`, and `code`. |

-  Note: Any subset of fields allowed, but at least one attribute is required.
+  Note: At least one field must be provided, but any subset of fields is allowed.

   ```json
   {